-- 1.1 This handbook outlines the procedures operated by the University of Aberdeen (UoA) in respect of National and International Delivery Partner activities in which a partner organisation delivers the academic material provided by the UoA leading to the award of a taught UoA degree.
-The Delivery Partner, which may be any third-party organisation which doesn't have degree awarding powers, provides infrastructure and staff to a specification agreed with the UoA1.
-Through the procedures, the UoA seeks to ensure that programmes operated offer students comparable quality of learning opportunities and equivalent standards of awards to those received by students at the UoA. - 1.2 The UK QAA Quality Code for Higher Education sets out the following expectation for standards in managing the delivery of learning opportunities with others:
+- This handbook outlines the procedures operated by the University of Aberdeen (UoA) in respect of National and International Delivery Partner activities in which a partner organisation delivers the academic material provided by the UoA leading to the award of a taught UoA degree.
+The Delivery Partner, which may be any third party organisation which doesn't have degree awarding powers, provides infrastructure and staff to a specification agreed with the UoA1.
+Through the procedures, the UoA seeks to ensure that programmes operated offer students comparable quality of learning opportunities and equivalent standards of awards to those received by students at the UoA. - 1.2 In Chapter B10 of the Quality Code "Working with Others", the Quality Assurance Agency (QAA) sets out the following expectation about managing the delivery of learning opportunities with others: